 All class members are expected to follow the rules of common courtesy in all communications, written and verbal.
-Guidelines for these rules are available through the course Canvas site and can also be accessed at http://teach.ufl.edu/wpcontent/uploads/2012/08/NetiquetteGuideforOnlineCourses.pdf
+Guidelines for these rules can be accessed at https://biostat.ufl.edu/current-students/e-learning-resources/e-learning-basics/etiquette-online/

-General questions of relevance to the whole class should be posted to the course's FAQ discussion areas.
+General questions of relevance to the whole class should be posted to the course's discussion board or Frequently Asked Questions (FAQs) section.
 Please check for answers there before emailing the instructor.
-Private questions should be sent to the instructor via Canvas email.
+Private questions should be sent to the instructor via Canvas mail.